Edmond Mulet

 Immediately prior to taking up his post, he was United Nations Assistant Secretary-General for Peacekeeping Operations.
-Prior to this, he was Guatemala's ambassador to the European Union, the Kingdom of Belgium and the Grand Duchy of Luxembourg where he represented his country in the preparatory negotiations for free trade agreements between Latin America and the Caribbean and the European Union.
+Prior to this, he was Guatemala's ambassador to the European Union, the Kingdom of Belgium and the Grand Duchy of Luxembourg, where he represented his country in the preparatory negotiations for free trade agreements between Latin America and the Caribbean and the European Union.

+He was a presidential candidate in both the 2019 and the 2023 Guatemalan general elections.

 Personal life

 Mulet received his primary education in Guatemala City, Montreal, New York City and Bern.
-He studied law and social studies at Guatemala City's Universidad Mariano Galvez.
+He studied law and social studies at Guatemala City's Universidad Mariano Gálvez.
 He is married and has two sons.
 He is fluent in Spanish, English and French.